 Biological control involves the use of other organisms to deter the growth of weeds.
-In general, this type of control is developed for introduced, invasive species of weeds and a search is made for herbivores or pathogens (see Chapter 30 on disease) that are native to where the introduction came from but are not present in the region that they have invaded.
+In general, this type of control is developed for introduced, invasive species of weeds.
+A search is made for herbivores or pathogens (see Chapter 30 on disease) that are native to where the introduction came from but are not present in the region that they have invaded.
 Care must be taken to avoid introducing species that might be harmful to existing native species.
 This is more likely if the biocontrol agents selected are ‘specialists’ in their feeding habits.
 Purple loosestrife is an example of an invasive weed that has been controlled (not eliminated) by introductions of insect herbivores, beetles and weevils that specialize on purple loosestrife.
 These species are common in purple loosestrife’s native habitat (Europe and Asia) but were not introduced to North America when purple loosestrife was.

-Cultural control By definition weeds are always a problem, at least a problem for someone.
-Although weeds can be an ‘issue’ in native habitats, the vast majority of weed problems involve humans (gardeners, farmers) trying to raise specific plants, i.e. trying the ‘culture’ plants that are somehow desirable.
+By definition weeds are always a problem, at least a problem for someone.
+Although weeds can be an ‘issue’ in native habitats, the vast majority of weed problems involve humans (gardeners, farmers) trying to raise specific plants, i.e. trying to ‘culture’ plants that are somehow desirable.
 The cultural practices that are followed can influence the magnitude of the weed problem.
 The choice of crops, the timing of planting, the seeding density, the distance between rows, the number of sequential seasons that a crop is planted, all are cultural practices that may influence the severity of weed problems.
-Because most crops are annuals, they need to be planted each year and planting involves disturbance, thereby encouraging weed growth.
+Because most crops are annuals, they need to be planted each year, and planting involves disturbance, thereby encouraging weed growth.
 Indeed, some early 19th century farmers considered early versions of the plough to be ‘poisoning the soil’ and promoting weed growth.
-Appreciating that farmers are in a catch-22 condition, they need disturbance but disturbance promotes weed problems, there are cultural practices that can lessen the problem such as the timing of the ploughing and how intensive the ploughing is.
-A modern technique is called ‘no-till’ farming utilizes minimal tilling, thereby giving weeds less area to utilize and that area that is available is seeded with a crop that may out-compete the weeds.
+Appreciating that farmers are in a catch-22 condition, they need disturbance but disturbance promotes weed problems, there are cultural practices that can lessen the problem : such as the timing of the ploughing and how intensive the ploughing is.
+A modern technique called ‘no-till’ farming utilizes minimal tilling, thereby giving weeds less area to utilize.
+Moreover, the area that is available is seeded with a crop that may out-compete the weeds.
 Perennial non-woody crops such as alfalfa, asparagus, strawberries, raspberries require different cultural practices that might include items like mulching, mowing, tilling or the intentional planting of understory plants that might suppress weedy growth.
 This is also true for woody perennial crops like grapes and apples.
 Cultural practices vary widely depending on the crop and its characteristics.
 For instance flooding is an effective means of weed control but can only be utilized if crops, e.g. rice, tolerate the flooding.
 Fire can be used for annual crops and for woody (tree) crops if it is a low intensity surface fire.

 Most weed management strategies utilize ‘Integrated Pest Management’, an approach that incorporates chemical, biological and cultural approaches to manage not only weeds but also insect pests and pathogens.